Learn the best way to scout for Japanese beetles from Seedsman Clint Deitch.

 - When scouting for Japanese beetles in corn, check to see if they’re clipping the silks on the ears or part of the tassel.

-When scouting for Japanese Beetles in beans, look for a defoliation on how many percentages of the leaf is gone.
+When scouting for Japanesse beetles in beans, look for a defoliation on what percentage of the leaf is gone.

 How has the ability to scout for Japanese beetles provided benefit to your farm?